Property Control - FAQ

 All equipment, including minor equipment and supplies, must be disposed of using the Surplus Property guidelines for disposal regardless of the value of the item.

 10. An employee in my department is retiring.
-Can we give this employee, their chair, calsulator, desk, as a retirement gift?
+Can we give this employee their chair, calculator, or desk as a retirement gift?

 No. All property to be disposed must follow the Surplus Property guidelines for disposal, regardless of the value of the property and the source of funds originally used to purchase the item (i.e., General Fund, ICC Funds, ASA Funds, Grant funds, etc).